-Collision avoidance is another hot topic with a large amount of works been proposed.
-One of the traditional ways to classify collision avoidance methods is based on the representation of crowds, either discrete or continuous.
-In discrete representation, also called as agent-based representation, the collision avoidance decision is made by each individual agent respect to the other agents and obstacles.
-A number of different models like social forces \cite{Helbing:1995, Helbing:2005, Gayle:2009, Sud:2007}, sociological factors \cite{Musse:1997}, psychological factors \cite{Pelechano:2008} and synthetic-vision based steering \cite{Ondrej:2010} were used to formulate the collision avoidance behavior of agents.
-There're also a lot number of methods based on spatial and geometric relationships between agents \cite{VDBerg:2008, VDBerg:2009 ,Guy:2009, VDBerg:2011}.
-As geometrically-based methods showed very good quality and became very popular these years, many other models were adapted into these methods for further quality improvement and more complicated agent behavior simulation. \cite{Guy:2010} proposed a least effort energy model to minimize individual collision avoidance cost from an energy optimization view; \cite{Guy:2011} introduced personal traits model and the transformation between simulation parameters and personal traits model based on video user study; \cite{Kim:2012} adapted a stress model into crowd simulation system to simulate crowd behavior during some event. \cite{Best:2014} proposed a density filter based method to detect neighborhood density for each agent and applied local planner to achieve better performance in various density scenarios.
+Collision avoidance is another popular area of work where a large amount of research has been done.
+One of the traditional ways to classify collision avoidance methods is based on the representation of crowds as either discrete or continuous.
+In discrete representation, also called agent-based representation, the collision avoidance decision is made by each individual agent with respect to other agents and obstacles.
+A number of different models like social forces \cite{Helbing:1995, Helbing:2005, Gayle:2009, Sud:2007}, sociological factors \cite{Musse:1997}, psychological factors \cite{Pelechano:2008} and synthetic-vision based steering \cite{Ondrej:2010} have been used to formulate the collision avoidance behavior of agents.
+There are also many methods based on the spatial and geometric relationships between agents \cite{VDBerg:2008, VDBerg:2009 ,Guy:2009, VDBerg:2011}.
+As geometrically-based methods have shown very good quality and became very popular in recent years, many other models were adapted into these methods for further quality improvement and more complicated agent behavior simulation. \cite{Guy:2010} proposed a least-effort energy model to minimize individual collision avoidance cost from an energy-optimization view. \cite{Guy:2011} introduced a personal traits model and the transformation between simulation parameters and personal-traits model based on a video user study. \cite{Kim:2012} incorporated a stress model into crowd simulation system to simulate crowd behavior during an event. \cite{Best:2014} proposed a density-filter based method to detect neighborhood density for each agent and applied a local planner to achieve better performance in various density scenarios.

-In continuous representation, agents are influenced by their dense neighborhood and have less freedom to make independent collision avoidance decisions.
+For continuous representations, agents are influenced by their dense neighborhood and have less freedom to make independent collision-avoidance decisions.
 Continuum theory for pedestrians flow was first proposed by \cite{Hughes:2003} and extended by \cite{Treuille:2006}.
-The approach of \cite{Treuille:2006} combined global planning and local collision avoidance into a single pipeline and provided good performance for medium size crowd with a common goal.
-However, this approach is not suitable for tightly packed crowds and varying goals.
-The state-of-art work of continuous methods is \cite{Narain:2009}, which combined a Lagrangian representation of individuals with a coarser Eulerian crowd model to capture discrete motion of individual agents and macroscopic flow of crowds.
-The work of \cite{Narain:2009} can simulate great number of agents at interactive rates and have good performance on dense crowds.
+The approach of \cite{Treuille:2006} combined global planning and local collision avoidance into a single pipeline and provided good performance for medium-sized crowds with a common goal.
+However, this approach is not suitable for tightly packed crowds and/or varying goals.
+The state-of-art work of continuous methods is \cite{Narain:2009}, which combined a Lagrangian representation of individuals with a coarser Eulerian crowd model to capture discrete motions of individual agents and macroscopic flow of crowds.
+The work of \cite{Narain:2009} can simulate large numbers of agents at interactive rates and has good performance on dense crowds.

-To make good use of advantages of both methods and avoid the drawbacks, a hybridization of those two methods could be a good solution. \cite{Golas:2013} presented a long range collision avoidance model which smoothly blend agent-based and continuous algorithms to simulate the movement of various density crowds.
+To make good use of advantages of both methods, and to avoid the drawbacks, a hybridization of those two methods could be a good solution. \cite{Golas:2013} presented a long-range collision avoidance model which smoothly blends agent-based and continuous algorithms to simulate the movement of crowds with various densities.

-Besides crowd locomotion, there are also a lot of research work about influence of property like personality and stress to the crowd. \cite{Durupinar:2008} proposed a method to map parameters of HiDAC model with each agent with OCEAN personality model to personality traits. \cite{Salvit:2011} explored the Myers-Briggs Type Indicator to define agent personality and had experiments on how the agents interact with the environment based on the MBTI model. \cite{Farhangian:2011} modeled recruiters’ personalities and it can have a significant effect on team formation which is tested in organizations with temporary projects. \cite{Prada:2009} presented a FFM personality model which generates diversity interaction in the behavior of social agents in teamwork.
+Besides crowd locomotion, there is also significant research on the influence of properties like personality and stress on the crowd. \cite{Durupinar:2008} proposed a method to map parameters of the HiDAC model to each agent using the OCEAN personality model to personality traits. \cite{Salvit:2011} explored the Myers-Briggs Type Indicator (MBTI) to define agent personality and ran experiments on how agents interact with the environment based on the MBTI model. \cite{Farhangian:2011} modeled recruiters’ personalities and found these can have a significant effect on team formation in organizations with temporary projects. \cite{Prada:2009} presented a FFM personality model which generates diversity interaction in the behavior of social agents in teamwork.